 By 2000, having once again outgrown its space, Oakcrest moved to the former site of the McLean Bible Church in McLean, Virginia where it added a sixth grade class and expanded its athletics, fine arts, and co-curricular programs.

 In the fall of 2017, Oakcrest inaugurated its home in Vienna, Virginia.
 Designed in the tradition of a Virginia manor house and set on 23 beautiful acres of land, the campus accommodates its academic building as well as athletic fields for soccer, lacrosse, and softball, providing the Oakcrest community a home uniquely tailored to the school’s mission.
-Oakcrest recently broke ground on a new Athletic Center, which is scheduled to be completed in early 2023.
+Oakcrest completed the McGowan Family Athletic Center in 2023, an additional 25,000 square foot addition to the main building that includes athletic facilities and academic classrooms.